Toyota Fortuner: Thailand

 In Thailand, initial grade levels were the G and V. In March 2016, the TRD Sportivo variant was added to the lineup.

-In 2021, the Fortuner gained a new body kit by Modellista.
-The GR Sport variant also became available.
+In August 2021, the Fortuner gained a new body kit by Modellista.
+In the same month, the GR Sport variant also became available.

 In February 2022, a special variant called the Commander was released.
 Only 1,000 units were produced.

 In August 2022, the regular Fortuner was replaced with Leader G and Leader V grade levels, which share the styling with the upmarket Legender model.

+In November 2024, a new base grade called the Leader S was added to the lineup.

+In October 2025, a new mid-spec grade called the Leader G+ was added to the lineup.

+Vietnam

+The second-generation Fortuner was launched in Vietnam on 5 January 2017, with three variants available at launch: G (4x2), V (4x2) and V (4x4).
+For engines, the G grade use the 2.4-litre turbocharged diesel engine while the V grade use the 2.7-litre petrol engine.
+For the Vietnamese market, all variants were imported from Indonesia.

+Locally assembly for the second-generation Fortuner commenced in June 2019 at the Toyota Motor Vietnam plant for the 2.4-litre and 2.8-litre turbocharged diesel engine variants, while the 2.7-litre petrol variants remain imported from Indonesia.

+The facelifted model was launched on 17 September 2020, with the introduction of the Legender grade.
+There were eight variants available for the facelift model at launch: 2.4 M/T (4x2), 2.4 A/T (4x2), 2.4 A/T Legender (4x2), 2.7 A/T (4x2), 2.7 A/T (4x4), 2.8 A/T (4x4) and 2.8 A/T Legender (4x4).

+The Legender variants became available with the 2.7–litre petrol engine option in December 2024.

 Facelift

 The facelifted Fortuner debuted on 4 June 2020 for the Thai market alongside the facelifted Hilux.
-The Legender flagship sub-model (known as VRZ in Malaysia, LTD in the Philippines, Diamond in South America, and Black Onyx in Russia) was introduced to replace the Thai market TRD Sportivo model.
+The Legender flagship sub-model (known as VRZ in Indonesia and Malaysia, LTD in the Philippines, Diamond in South America, and Black Onyx in Russia) was introduced to replace the Thai market TRD Sportivo model.

 The Legender grade is equipped with a different headlight units from the standard grades and different front and rear bumper designs which designed to be in-line with Toyota crossover SUVs.
 It is also equipped with 20-inch wheels, interior ambient lighting, two-tone leather seats, JBL sound system, and a set of Toyota Safety Sense active safety systems.
 The 2.8-litre 1GD-FTV diesel engine received an upgrade, producing 204 PS and 500 Nm of torque.

-The Legender-based GR Sport variant with different styling from the Indonesian market Fortuner GR Sport was launched in Thailand on 26 August 2021, in the Philippines on 23 October 2021, in Brazil on 8 December 2021 and in India on 12 May 2022.
+The Legender-based GR Sport variant was launched in Thailand on 26 August 2021, in the Philippines on 23 October 2021, in Brazil on 8 December 2021, in India on 12 May 2022, in Pakistan on 18 March 2023 and in Indonesia on 6 September 2024.
 It is only available in 2.8-litre diesel engine option with 4×4.